MattiaIojica/mattiaiojica/README.md

 ## Hi there, I'm Mattia👋

-### I'm a Computer Science student at the University of Bucharest
+### Computer Science student at the University of Bucharest

 - 📚 Currently learning everything
 - 💬 Open to any opportunity